spack/spack/lib/spack/docs/environments.rst

 involves adding the ``include_concrete`` heading in the yaml followed by the absolute path to the independent environments.
-Note, that you may use Spack config variables such as ``$spack`` or environment variables as long as the expands to a absolute path.
+Note, that you may use Spack config variables such as ``$spack`` or environment variables as long as the expression expands to an absolute path.

 .. code-block:: yaml